Ocean County, New Jersey: Geography

-Much of the county is flat and coastal, with many beaches.
+Much of the county is flat and coastal, with an extensive shoreline and many beaches along the Jersey Shore, including Barnegat Light, Beach Haven, Harvey Cedars, Lavallette, Mantoloking, Seaside Heights, Seaside Park, Ship Bottom, and Surf City.
 The highest point is one of three unnamed hills (one in Jackson Township, the other two in Plumsted Township) that reach at least 230 ft in elevation.
-The lowest elevation in the county is sea level.
+The lowest elevation in the county is at sea level along the county's lengthy Atlantic Ocean and Barnegat Bay coastlines.

-It is also home to many beaches on the Jersey Shore, including Beach Haven, Seaside Heights, Ship Bottom, Surf City, Harvey Cedars, and Barnegat Light.